rkalendar/TotalRepeats/README.md

 RepeatMasker relies on a curated library (Repbase/Dfam) and performs homology-based detection — it can only find repeats represented in its database.
 TotalRepeats works *de novo*, detecting all repeated sequences regardless of prior annotation.
 The two tools are complementary: use TotalRepeats for comprehensive discovery and RepeatMasker for precise classification.
 The `-maskscomp` option lets you compare their outputs directly.

 **Q: Can I process multiple genomes at once?**
 Yes.
 Point TotalRepeats at a directory containing FASTA files, and it will process all of them.
-Add `-combine` for synchronized cross-genome repeat clustering.
+Add `-combine` for synchronized cross-genome repeat clustering — this produces a per-file report and image for each input, a combined report and image, and a pangenome report (core / accessory / unique families plus a presence/absence matrix).

 **Q: What is the maximum genome size TotalRepeats can handle?**
 TotalRepeats has been tested on genomes exceeding 20 Gb (e.g., *Pleurodeles waltl*).
 The limiting factor is available RAM — allocate sufficient heap memory via `-Xms` and `-Xmx` flags.